Arbuzov/mcp-helm/charts/claude-code-api/README.md

 ### Providing the Claude OAuth token and admin password

 The service requires both an admin password for the management UI and a Claude OAuth token used to generate client API keys.
 Provide these values via `auth.*` settings.
-By default the chart creates a secret named `<release>-auth` and writes the supplied credentials into it.
-To reuse an existing secret, set `auth.secret.create=false` and configure `auth.adminPassword.existingSecret` and `auth.claudeOAuthToken.existingSecret` with the appropriate keys.
+By default, the chart expects an existing secret named `claude-code-api-auth` that contains both credentials.
+To have the chart manage this secret instead, set `auth.secret.create=true` and supply the values for `auth.adminPassword.*` and `auth.claudeOAuthToken.*`.

 When the chart manages the secret, `auth.adminPassword.value` (or `valueBase64`) **must** be set to a non-empty value; the template rendering fails otherwise.
 If you point to existing secrets, you must also set `auth.adminPassword.existingSecretKey` and `auth.claudeOAuthToken.existingSecretKey` so the chart reads the correct keys.